BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 I was shocked that my algorithm was one of the well known sorting algorithms named as *counting sort* and dated back to **1950s**.
 Although I was disappointed, this event was a milestone for me such that I realized that **software engineering was not creating genius functions but its a science**.
 Hence, I decided to study starting from the fundamentals and build up following the strong references.
-During this *education period* sometimes I followed wrong paths especially at the beginning when I developed programs in python.
-Later, I decided to switch to java but soon I understood that C++ was the correct language.
-C++ is the closest language to the machine among all commercial languages.

 Two years ago, I had a similar incident.
 I created a solution for a problem related to one of my data structures and inspected its pros and cons.
 Later, I made a survey that how other people treated to the problem I faced.
-The result was not surprising for me this time that other developers has approached the problem exactly the same way.
+The result was not surprising for me this time that the formal solution is exactly the same as I defined.
-Even, the solution was named as same as what I typed to google: *swap and pop idiom*.
+Besides, it was named same as what I typed to google: *swap and pop idiom*.

 **See**\
-I have repositories for C++, Java, and Python in order to provide a picture of this profile readme.
+I have repositories for C++, Java and Python in order to provide a picture of this profile readme.
 See [Repositories](#sec5) section to trace these repositories.
 Following sections summarize my software engineering skills under the headings listed in the *Contents*.

 # 2. Fundamentals of the Software Engineering <a id='sec2'></a>

 ## 2.1.
 Software Design <a id='sec21'></a>
-Several fundamental principles guide the development of a scalable, maintainable, and efficient software:
+Several fundamental principles guide the development of a scalable, maintainable and efficient software:
 Modularity, high cohesion, low coupling, separation of concerns, SOLID principles, testability, DRY, YAGNI, KISS, etc.

 Most of the cases, the application of the above principles and guidelines yield a system which circulates around well-defined interfaces.